ZenitechSoftware/planning-chess/README.md

   - queen - 13 SP
 - No admin - team selfserves:
   - Resets game
+  - Removes player
   - Skips players (that are having coffee for the round)
 - Display the game result automatically when every player made a move / skipped
 - Display list of players
 - Ask for player name and store it on local storage for other games
+- The game has to have at least 2 players
+- Player should let system know about his move by pressing "Finish move" button
 - Professional look-and-feel

+## Tech stack
+- React and Node.js (Typescript)
+- Websockets
+- Docker
+- Initially no DB